Briggs & Stratton engines/moteurs.

 Briggs & Stratton was founded in Milwaukee, Wisconsin in 1908.
 A partnership between Stephen F Briggs an electrical engineer and Harold M Stratton a grain merchant.
 Mr Briggs was the inventor and his partner Mr Stratton the investor.
 The two entrepreneurs came together to build a new petrol-powered vehicle at the beginning of the automotive age.
 They then progressed into automotive parts – locks, ignition switches, igniters etc.

-In the 1930’s, Briggs and Stratton developed a number of new engines they where used extensively in agriculture and the military.
+In the 1930s, Briggs and Stratton developed a number of new engines that were used extensively in agriculture and the military.
 Now with distribution centers and repair services.
-Later designs of the P type where used in World War 2, along with Briggs and Stratton ignition switches, ordinance fuse caps, magnetos and generators.
+Later designs of the P-type were used in World War 2, along with Briggs and Stratton ignition switches, ordinance fuse caps, magnetos and generators.

 Mid 1970,s saw the Japanese imports rise into the American and European markets.
 Briggs and Stratton took on this challenge with more innovation and efficiency of production.

-1993 Briggs and Stratton entered the Kart racing sector, supplying engines, parts, racing gear and information through a network of a 100 Briggs and Stratton Motorsports centers in the US and Canada.
-Now Briggs and Stratton makes more racing engines for Karts to dragsters than lawn mower engines.
+1993 Briggs and Stratton entered the Kart racing sector, supplying engines, parts, racing gear and information through a network of 100 Briggs and Stratton Motorsports centres in the US and Canada.
+Now Briggs and Stratton make more racing engines for Karts to dragsters than lawnmower engines.

 Read more about Energic engine/moteur supplier Bernard here.